Baklytsky/AndrewBaklytskyPC/README.md

 git clone https://github.com/presidiocreative/carbon.git
 ```

+#### Check your Node version
+⚠️ The recommended version is Node v20.9.x

+Our build process uses `fs.cp` to copy files from src to dist.
+This node library requires node `v20.9` or higher.
+If you are running an older version of node, use `nvm install 20` then `nvm use 20` to upgrade to the latest stable node 20 build.

 #### Install packages

 ```
 yarn install
 ```

-⚠️ The recommended node version for running carbon is Node v20.9.x

-Our build process uses `fs.cp` to copy files from src to dist.
-This node library requires node `v20.9` or higher.
-If you are running an older version of node, use `nvm install 20` then `nvm use 20` to upgrade to the latest stable node 20 build.

 #### Setup Shopify CLI3